-John's qualifications include a Bachelor of Commerce (Old), a Master of Business Administration (AGSM) and a Master of Insurance and Risk Management (Down In addition, he is a Certified Proving Accountant, a Fellow of the Tax Insurance of Australia, a Fellow of FINSIA, a Fellow of the Australian Institute of Company Directors, a Fellow of the Australian and New Zealand Institute of Insurance and Finance, Certified Insurance Professional and a Fellow of the Australian Mutuals Institute.
+John's qualifications include a Bachelor of Commerce (Qld), a Master of Business Administration (AGSM) and a Master of Insurance and Risk Management (Deakin).
+In addition, he is a Certified Practicing Accountant, a Fellow of the Tax Institute of Australia, a Fellow of the Chartered Institute of Secretaries, a Fellow of FINSIA, a Fellow of the Australian Institute of Company Directors, a Fellow of the Australian and New Zealand Institute of Insurance and Finance, Certified Insurance Professional and a Fellow of the Australian Mutuals Institute.

-John was appointed/as a Non-Executive Indiana.
+John was appointed as a Non-Executive independent Director on 30 March 2011.

-Director on/30 March 2011

-During the past five years he has acted as a honexecutive director or director of the following entities:
+During the past five years he has acted as a non-executive director or director of the following entities:

-- Mortgage Guarantee Insurance Corporation

-Australia

-- ·/ The Australian Wine Society Co-operative Limited/
+- Mortgage Guarantee Insurance Corporation Australia - The Australian Wine Society Co-operative Limited